Muddled promises on schools pose political problem for Biden

 “It’s possible.
 But at this stage, at this point, it’s not probable,” he said.

+American Federation of Teachers President Randi Weingarten said in an interview she hopes Biden will meet his goal, and has said teachers should return to school when COVID-19 mitigation strategies are in place.
+But she noted that with social distancing, school still won’t feel normal.

+“You’re not going to be able to have every single child in every single school in the normal way that we think about normal school,” she said.

-American Federation of Teachers’ President Randi Weingarten had an even gloomier outlook, declaring that until the nation reaches herd immunity through widespread vaccinations, “we’re not going to be at normal.”
+Until the nation reaches herd immunity with the widespread distribution of the vaccine, Weingarten said, “we’re not going to be normal.”

-This leaves Biden caught between teachers’ unions skeptical of his expanded goal on reopening and critics who say just one day of classroom time a week for a majority of schools is far too little.
+This leaves Biden caught between teachers’ unions expressing caution towards his expanded goal on reopening, and critics who say just one day of classroom time a week for a majority of schools is far too little.
 Data from Burbio, a service that tracks school opening plans, recently reported that 66% of K-12 students already are learning in-person to some degree.

 Republicans have been using the issue to hit at Democrats for weeks, pointing to data suggesting that many schools are safe to open now and charging that the Biden administration is siding with teachers’ unions over science and the needs of American families.